braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cohort_import/tinyclues.md

 Upon export, the audience will be automatically uploaded to your Braze account.

-### Step 4: use the tinyclues custom audience in braze
+### Step 4: Use the Tinyclues custom audience in Braze

 Next on the Braze platform, navigate to __Segments__, name your Tinyclues cohort segment, and select __Tinyclues Cohorts__ as your filter.
 From here, you can choose which Tinyclues cohort you wish to include.
 Once created, you will be able to select your Tinyclues cohort segment as an audience filter when creating a campaign or Canvas.